Vincent-Therrien/stelaro/README.md

 # stelaro

 Metagenomic toolbox designed for high performances and interpretability.
 Built with Rust, compatible with Python, and accelerated with multithreading and GPUs.

-You can use the project as:
+Can be used as:

 - An **executable** that processes metagenomic data through the **command-line**.
 - A **library** that processes metagenomic data in Python or Rust **code**.